Play

 Making new colors

-The primary colors and the secondary color palette are designed to work well together and in many different contexts.
+The highlight color palette is designed to work well together and in many different contexts.
 But if no gradient works for your specific design, you are allowed to create your own.

 Making new gradients is especially useful when pairing a headline with imagery.
 This example uses a custom gradient for the headline that perfectly fits the image.